mattqd97/PowerPorter/README.md

 # Stress Detection Senior Design Project iOS Application
 ## (ie. PowerPorterIOS)
-This repo contains the source code for an iOS application that will amoung other things display lInE gRaPhs.
-The application is tailored towards a wearable bluetooth device made by our group containing (hopefully) 4 sensors: a GMR sensor for detecting heartrate, a ROS sensor for detecting blood pressure, a GSR sensor for skin conductance, and an accelerameter for catching noisy data.
+This repo contains the source code for an iOS application that interacts with the hardware for our senior design project at the University of Texas.
+The application is tailored towards a wearable bluetooth device (due to COVID, CSVs are used to transfer data) made by our group containing 3 sensors: a ROS sensor for detecting blood pressure and heartrate, a GSR sensor for skin conductance, and an accelerameter for catching noisy data.
 The repo for that device will be <<here>>.

 ## Overview
 This section provides documentation for the app